Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah and its opponents have combined to score more than 60.5 points in three of six games this season.
+- Utah and its opponents have gone over the current 60.5-point total in three of six games this season.

-- UCLA's games have gone over 60.5 points in four of eight chances this season.

-- The combined points per game average of the two teams, 65.2, is 4.7 points above Saturday's over/under.
+- Saturday's over/under is 4.7 points lower than the two team's combined 65.2 points per game average.

-- This contest's total is 8.8 points more than the 51.7 these two squads combine to surrender per game this season.
+- This contest's total is 8.8 points greater than the 51.7 these two squads combine to allow per game this season.

-- The Utes and their opponents score an average of 51.3 points per game, 9.2 fewer than Saturday's total.

-- The 61.8 PPG average total in Bruins games this season is 1.3 points more than this game's over/under.
+- The average total in Utes games this season is 51.3, 9.2 points fewer than Saturday's over/under of 60.5 .

+- In 2021, games involving the Bruins have averaged a total of 61.8 points, 1.3 more than the set over/under in this contest.

 Utah Stats and Trends